MCiret/P5_PurBeurre-Food-Substitution_DA-Python/README.rst

     * tag_contains_X : to include or exclude the associated criterion ('contains' or 'does_not_contain')
     * tag_X: criterion

-Default execution of this app = 7 GET queries to the OFF search API :
+Default execution = 7 GET queries to the OFF search API (see dataoff/off_api_data.py and config.py) :
     * Country code = fr
     * json = True
     * page_size = 50